hsdoaa/Nm-Nano/README.md

 In order to run  Nm-Nano, the user has to choose one of Nm-nano machine learning models (xgboost or Random forest with embeeding) and run the one of following python commands:

 python test_split_xgboost.py      #To run the xgboost model

-or
+Or

 python test_split_RF.py           #To run the RF with embeeding model

 # Note:
 - The user should include the benchmark dataset in the same path of test_split_xgboost.py and test_split_RF.py

-- All files required to generate the benchmark dataset is included in generate_benchmark folder.
-For testing Nm-nano framework, We include a benchmark dataset small sample for hela cell line.
+- All files required to generate the benchmark dataset is included in the generate_benchmark folder.
+For testing Nm-nano framework, we include a small benchmark dataset sample for hela cell line.
 However, the user is free to generate a benchmark benchmark dataset for any other cell lines based on the instructions mentioned in README file in generate_benchmark folder.